Message-Passing State-Space Models: Improving Graph Learning with Modern Sequence Modeling: Message-Passing State-Space Model

-where MLP denotes a nonlinear multilayer perceptron of $2$ dense layers with a nonlinearity in between them, and $k$ a hyperparameter defining the depth of each \ourmethod{} block. \Cref{eq:state_space,eq:mlp} define the state-space representation on graphs, which forms the foundation of our proposed \model{}.
+where MLP denotes a nonlinear multilayer perceptron of $2$ dense layers with a nonlinearity in between them, and $k$ a hyperparameter defining the depth of each \ourmethod{} block. \cref{eq:state_space,eq:mlp} define the state-space representation on graphs, which forms the foundation of our proposed \model{}.
 Our framework is inspired by SSMs, which are naturally suited for sequential data.
 In temporal graph settings, the input naturally consists of a sequence of graphs (e.g., with time-varying features).
-Given an input sequence $\U = [\U_1, \U_2, \dots, \U_{k+1}]$, we apply the same MLP decoder of \Cref{eq:mlp}, shared across all time steps, to the corresponding embeddings $[\X_1, \X_2, \dots, \X_{k+1}]$, producing an output sequence $[\Y_1, \Y_2, \dots, \Y_{k+1}]$ of the same length.
+Given an input sequence $\U = [\U_1, \U_2, \dots, \U_{k+1}]$, we apply the same MLP decoder of \cref{eq:mlp}, shared across all time steps, to the corresponding embeddings $[\X_1, \X_2, \dots, \X_{k+1}]$, producing an output sequence $[\Y_1, \Y_2, \dots, \Y_{k+1}]$ of the same length.
 For static graphs, however, we must construct a sequence from a single input instance $\U_1$.
 As illustrated in Figure~\ref{fig:model}, we unify the treatment of temporal and static settings by generating a constant input sequence $\U = [\U_1, \U_1, \ldots, \U_1]$ of length $k+1$ for the static case.
-This design induces a skip connection in the recurrence, which plays a crucial role in mitigating oversmoothing when using the GSO defined in \Cref{eq:shift_operator}.
+We note that this design induces a skip connection in the recurrence.
 In the static setting, the MLP decoder is applied solely to the final embedding after $k+1$ steps.
-Consequently, both the input and output sequences are constant: $[\U_1, \U_1, \dots, \U_1]$ as input and $[\Y_{k+1}, \Y_{k+1}, \dots, \Y_{k+1}]$ as output. \Cref{fig:model} illustrates and summarizes the modes of operation described above.
-In Appendix \ref{app:other_temporal_models} we clarify the originality of our method in relation to recent temporal graph that use a state-space modeling approach, like GGRNN \citep{ruiz2020gated} and GraphSSM \citep{li2024state}.
-One key feature that distinguishes \ourmethod{} from all other approaches is the absence of nonlinearity in the graph diffusion dynamics.
+Consequently, both the input and output sequences are constant: $[\U_1, \U_1, \dots, \U_1]$ as input and $[\Y_{k+1}, \Y_{k+1}, \dots, \Y_{k+1}]$ as output. \cref{fig:model} illustrates and summarizes the modes of operation described above.
+In \cref{app:other_temporal_models}, we clarify the originality of our framework in relation to recent state-space modeling approaches for temporal graphs, like GGRNN \citep{ruiz2020gated} and GraphSSM \citep{li2024state}.
+A key feature that distinguishes \ourmethod{} from these approaches is the absence of nonlinearity in the graph diffusion dynamics.
 In fact, the only nonlinearity in the entire \ourmethod{} block resides within the MLP decoder.
-This is also essential for enabling efficient parallel implementation of the recurrence, as detailed in \Cref{app:fast_implementation}.
+This property is crucial both for enabling exact sensitivity analysis and for supporting an efficient parallel implementation of the recurrence, as detailed in \cref{app:fast_implementation}.